sidoh/esp8266_milight_hub/README.md

 ![Web UI](https://user-images.githubusercontent.com/589893/39412360-0d95ab2e-4bd0-11e8-915c-7fef7ee38761.png)

+If it does not work as expected see [Troubleshooting](https://github.com/sidoh/esp8266_milight_hub/wiki/Troubleshooting).

 ## LED Status

 Some ESP boards have a built-in LED, on pin #2.
 This LED will flash to indicate the current status of the hub: